-Conference Website Checklist: Registration, Speakers, Sponsors, SEO
+Conference Website Checklist: 12 Must-Haves for Registration, Speakers, and SEO

 By Rome Thorndike